chaBotsMX/chaBots-NERV-WRO-Future-Engineers-2025/README.1.md

 ### Drivetrain

 **Design Notes:**
-We opted for custom-built steel axles with a diameter of 4mm, connected to Pololu 25D 6V HP motors, which provided sufficient power and torque to meet our performance requirements.
-The motors have a maximum RPM of 480, but the torque output was initially too high for optimal speed.
-To address this, we implemented an additional 2:1 gear reduction, effectively doubling the speed while maintaining approximately 1.8 kg·cm of torque—suitable for our application.
+We opted for custom-built steel axles with a diameter of 4mm, connected to Pololu 25D 6V HP motors, which provided sufficient power and torque to meet our performancer requireeriments.
+The motors have a maximum RPM of, max spee 480, but theour torque output was initially too high for optimal speed.
+To address this, we implemented  ado we decide use an extra reductional to 2:1 gear reduction, effectively doubling the speed while maintainingto have double speed and approximately 1.8 kg·cm of/ torque—suitable for our application.

-The drivetrain base and gear assembly were manufactured in-house.
-We used PLA Carbon Fiber filament on a QIDI Q1 Pro 3D printer for extra strength and durability.
-We designed and printed double helical gears to maximize energy transmission efficiency and reduce mechanical wear.
+The drivetrain base and gear assemblys were manufactured in-hby ourse.
+We used PLA Carbon Fiber filameona QIDI Q1 proprinter for extra strength and durability.
+We designed and printed d, and PLA Couble Helical Gears tld  energy transmission efficiency and reduce mechanical wear.

-The steel axles were cut to size manually and shaped using a Dremel tool to create D-shaped shafts, which ensured a secure grip with the wheel hubs.
-Our wheels were also custom-built using 3D-printed rims and motor shaft couplers sourced from AliExpress.
+The steel axeis wer to size manually and shapemade by our self using an steel rod, we cut it at the needed size, and usinged a Ddremel tool to create D-shaped shafts, which ensured a secure grip with the wheel hubs.
+Our wheels were also custom-built using 3D-printed make D Shaft to ensure grip from our wheels, our wheels were also made using , using the same qidi, the made the tire rims, and motor shaft couplers sourcedused some motor coupler shaft we bugth from AaliEexpress.
 For tires, we repurposed LEGO rubber tires after determining that fabricating our own rubber tires was not viable.

 **Motor:** Pololu 25D 6V HP
 **Gear Ratio:** 20.4:1